javaplus/MadScientist/lessons/RGBled.md

 ![LEDdia](https://microcontrollerslab.com/wp-content/uploads/2018/05/RGB-LED-pinout.png)

+First plug in the RGB led into pico as shown in the picture below using four female to female wires.
+Note the orientation of the Pico in the picture is with the pins still up in the air.
+The black wire in the picture below connects to the longest pin, which is the ground  pin.
+The pin on the edge next to it is connected to the red wire.
+Again wire color doesn't really matter, but it does help you keep straight what is connected to what.

+![LEDFritz](https://github.com/javaplus/MadScientist/blob/main/lessons/images/RGBled.png?raw=true)

 Now let's write some code to give the LED some color!

-![LEDFritz](https://github.com/javaplus/MadScientist/blob/main/lessons/images/RGBled.png?raw=true)

-  First plug in the RGB led into pico as shown in the picture above.

 ```python
 from machine import Pin